scottyeager/info_foundation/src/token/how_to_buy/how_to_buy_and_sell.md

 1. From a public exchange *(some country limitations)*
 2. Directly from a ThreeFold Farmer
 3. Through Stellar's Decentralized Exchange

+For TFT, you can use any of the three options.
+If you want to buy branded TFT, you must use the third option (Stellar).

 **If you have experience with digital currencies,** we recommend you go through one of the public exchanges (note: there are currently some limitations around countries) or through Stellar (for everyone).